raydenlim/tp/docs/UserGuide.md

 :information_source: Note:

-* Deletes the person at the specified `INDEX`.
+* Deletes the person at the specified `STUDENT_INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The student index refers to the index number shown in the displayed student list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The student index **must be a positive integer** 1, 2, 3, …​

 </md>
 </div>